webhintio/hint/packages/parser-package-json/README.md

 ```

 This parser detects if a `package.json` file is present in the project and
-validates its configuration against the the `package.json` schema.
+validates its configuration against the `package.json` schema.

 ## Events emitted